Andean Indigenous Communities Immersion

 Nevertheless, there ́s still a lot of pressure to get them to join the global economic system, which although promising some benefits, it also may threaten their culture and way of life.

-We believe that the best way to tackle these misconceptions, prejudices and pressure for change, the best solution lies in cross-cultural understanding and exchange!
+We believe that the best way to tackle these misconceptions, prejudices and pressure for change, lies in cross-cultural understanding and exchange!
 We offer a unique experience to our volunteers where they get to live and work with an indigenous community to understand their history, culture, social issues they are facing and expand their horizons that way.
 Living in a rural village offers a complete immersion into a longstanding, native, traditional way of life.

 A Day In Your Life